The Most Interesting Man in the World

-The Most Interesting Man in the World was an advertising campaign for Dos Equis beer featuring actor Jonathan Goldsmith as a bearded, debonair older gentleman with voiceovers that were both humorous and outrageous.
+The Most Interesting Man in the World is an advertising campaign for Dos Equis beer featuring actor Jonathan Goldsmith as a bearded, debonair older gentleman with voiceovers that were both humorous and outrageous.
 The advertisements began appearing in the United States in 2006 and became a popular Internet meme.
-The campaign ended in 2018.
+The original campaign ended in 2018.
+In January 2026, Dos Equis announced it would be reviving the campaign.